BioDT/biodt-fair/README.md

 ### Usage

 This repo contains mostly JSON metadata files and isolated Python scripts taken from other code repositories.
 Any relevant software dependencies needed to run such scripts can be installed using [Poetry](https://python-poetry.org/) (see `pyproject.toml`).

+# RO-Crate

+The RO-Crate framework has been adopted in the BioDT project to build FAIR Digital Twins and to address the challenges of packaging and describing different digital objects in a machine-actionable and interoperable way.
+We have created profiles (https://biodt.github.io/biodt-fair/metadata_profiles) which consists of a number of metadata attributes, have been designed to strike a balance between providing enough details about the digital object they are describing, but remaining as minimal as possible.
+While most of the attributes come from Schema.org (the standard vocabulary that RO-Crate relies on), other initiatives and community standards have been taken into consideration for the attribute selection.
+The metadata structure provides detailed provenance, including authorship, licensing, and also more type-specific information, such as spatial and temporal coverage (in the case of datasets) or software version and requirements (for models).
+Each component, such as vegetation cover data and methodological documentation, is uniquely identified using persistent identifiers.

 ## License